hyperledger/aries-rfcs/features/0482-coprotocol-protocol/README.md

 ### Key Concepts

-Please make sure you are familiar with the general concept of coprotocols, as set forth in Aries RFC 0478: Coprotocols.
+Please make sure you are familiar with the general concept of coprotocols, as set forth in [Aries RFC 0478](../../concepts/0478-coprotocols/README.md).
 A working knowledge of the terminology and mental model explained there are foundational.

 ### Roles

 The `caller` role is played by the entity giving input and getting output.
-The `coprotocol` is the entity getting input and giving output.
+The `called` is the entity getting input and giving output.

 ### States